autistic-symposium/mev-toolkit/blockchains/ethereum.md

   * STARTGAS

 * a message is like a transaction, except it is produced by a contract and not an external actor.
 A message is produced when a cotnract currently executing code executes the CALL opcode.

+* the code in Ethereum contracts is written in